 What Are Common Types of Work Injuries?

-Over the decades, the attorneys of Michael P. Fleming & Associates, P.C., have helped injured workers throughout Texas.
+Over the decades, the attorneys of Fleming Law, P.C., have helped injured workers throughout Texas.
 Because of our background, we understand the unique issues that different types of workplace injuries present, including those which involve:

 - Overexertion injuries

 - Repetitive stress

 When we take on your case, we will perform an immediate investigation and determine if unsafe working conditions, inadequate safety and training and/or faulty equipment caused your injuries.
 As part of our investigation, we will demand that your employer preserve and turn over any work logs, equipment, tools, documents and video that can help us to determine what happened.
 We will also ensure that your accident and injury gets reported to the Occupational Safety and Health Administration (OSHA).

 Can You Get Workers’ Compensation After a Work Injury?